jkassis/home/README.md

 ============
 Machine setup scripts, dotfiles, configuration, etc.

-Install this on your fresh MacOS or Linux development MM or VM.
+Install this on a fresh MacOS or Linux development MM or VM.

 Prerequisites
 -------------